yingqiuz/localise/docs/source/sections/localise/prerequisites.rst

     subject002/
     subject003/

-Orgaising the files consistently will simply the steps forward.
+For example:
+- Anatomical masks can be stored in directories like ``roi/left/`` and ``roi/right/`` for each subject.
+- Tract-density maps can be placed in ``tracts/left`` and ``tracts/right``.

-If you have created your masks and tract-density maps by following :ref:`Prepare Your Data <prepare>`, then the necessary files should have already been organised consistently.
+If you've prepared your masks and tract-density maps following the :ref:`Prepare Your Data <prepare>` guide, your files should already be in this consistent format.